ouchajaaamine/silea/Backend/README.md

 ## Support

-For support, email support@barakahstore.ma or create an issue in the repository.
+For support, email support@silea.ma or create an issue in the repository.